Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/LVP.md

 ## Project Overview

-The launch vehicle project focused on the integration & conceptual design process for a multi-stage, hybrid-fueled medium-lift launch vehicle.
-This project took place during my freshman year & was structured as a precursor to the more detailed, in-depth senior design projects.
-Although it didn't reach the same technical depth as my capstone project, I still found a lot of value in its reinforcement of systems-level thinking & emphasis on iterative workflows to optimize spacecraft design.

-The primary objective of this project was to utilize systems engineering principles in the conceptual design process of a multi-stage launch vehicle capable of delivering a 4,750 lb reconnaissance satellite into Low Earth Orbit (LEO).
-The design process began by selecting an orbital altitude, calculating the required change in velocity (ΔV), and developing a vehicle configuration capable of achieving that performance while meeting structural & propulsion constraints.
+This project focused on the conceptual design & integration of a multi-stage, hybrid-fueled medium-lift launch vehicle capable of delivering a 4,750 lb reconnaissance satellite into Low Earth Orbit (LEO).
+Conducted during my freshman year, the project served as an introduction to aerospace systems engineering & the iterative design workflows used in real launch vehicle development programs.

+Although the technical depth was intentionally limited compared to senior-level design projects, the assignment emphasized systems-level thinking, requiring our team to balance propulsion efficiency, structural feasibility, trajectory constraints, and payload requirements within a single integrated vehicle architecture.

+The design process began with selecting an orbital altitude & calculating the total change in velocity (ΔV) required to reach orbit.
+From there, we developed a vehicle configuration capable of delivering that performance while satisfying constraints & propulsion limitations.

-Throughout the mission, we used iteration-based tools in MATLAB & Excel to optimize mass distribution between stages, efficient use of propellant to achieve maximum ΔV, and launch trajectory characteristics to ensure safe payload delivery.
+Throughout the project, we used iteration-based tools in MATLAB & Excel to optimize:
+- Mass distribution between stages
+- Propellant utilization for maximum ΔV
+- Launch trajectory characteristics
+- Thrust-to-weight ratios for each stage
 <div style="text-align: center;">
     <img src="assets/LVP_conops.jpg" style="width: 75%; max-width: 1750px; height: auto">
-    <p><em>Launch vehicle project workflow</em></p>
+    <p><em>Launch vehicle design workflow</em></p>
 </div>
-Displayed above is a flowchart that provides the general procedure we followed throughout the launch vehicle design project.
-Arrows that loop back to a higher block represent iterations that could have been necessary to optimize performance or address potential issues.

-Adhering to a set schedule with milestone updates was another important priority throughout the design process.
-Below is a Gantt chart that outlines the various work phases & deliverables we supplied over the course of the project.
+The flowchart above illustrates the iterative design process used throughout the project.
+Many stages of the workflow loop back to earlier steps, reflecting how real aerospace design programs continuously refine vehicle parameters as new constraints or performance limitations emerge.

+Another key component of the project was maintaining a structured development timeline.
+The team followed a milestone-driven schedule similar to those used in professional engineering programs.
 <div style="text-align: center;">
     <img src="assets/LVP_schedule.jpg" style="width: 100%; max-width: 2000px; height: auto">
-    <p><em>Project schedule Gantt chart</em></p>
+    <p><em>Project schedule & milestone timeline</em></p>
 </div>

 ---

 ## My Responsibilities

-Our team consisted of 4 students, each with individual roles & responsibilities that contribute to the overarching launch vehicle design.
-In my role as systems integration engineer, I was responsible for vehicle configuration decisions, internal/structural feasibility, and integration logistics between structural components, solid/liquid fueled boosters, and inter-stage architectures.
+Our team consisted of four students, each responsible for a different subsystem of the launch vehicle.
+In my role as Systems Integration Engineer, I focused on vehicle configuration decisions & ensuring compatibility between propulsion systems, structural components, and stage interfaces.

+My responsibilities included defining the vehicle architecture, verifying structural feasibility, and coordinating integration between solid rocket boosters, liquid propulsion components, and interstage structures.

+---

 ### Vehicle Configuration

-One of my primary roles throughout the project was to define the vehicle architecture & ensure compatible interfacing between the multiple stages.
-Below is an overview of our final launch vehicle with important components labeled.
+One of my primary responsibilities was defining the overall vehicle architecture & ensuring proper interfacing between stages.

 <div style="text-align: center;">
     <img src="assets/rocket_diagram.jpg" style="width: 50%; max-width: 750px; height: auto">
-    <p><em>Launch vehicle schematic</em></p>
+    <p><em>Final launch vehicle configuration</em></p>
 </div>

-As seen in the diagram, our final design utilized solid rocket motors for the first stage, with a liquid propulsion system powering the second stage.
-Each fairing, bulkhead, and propellant tank underwent structural feasibility checks, adhering to industry standard factors of safety (~1.1 - 1.5).
+The final configuration used solid rocket motors (SRMs) for the first stage to provide high initial thrust, followed by a liquid-propelled second stage to efficiently complete orbital insertion.

+This hybrid approach reflects real-world launch vehicle design strategies, where solid propulsion provides high thrust for liftoff, while liquid propulsion enables precise control & higher efficiency during upper-stage burns.

+Structural components such as fairings, bulkheads, and propellant tanks were sized using industry-standard factors of safety between 1.1 & 1.5 to ensure structural reliability under launch loads.

+---

 ### Stage Optimization

-To obtain the finalized architecture shown in the previous figure, we began by using a MATLAB program developed by previous students that optimized the weight distributions between the selected number of stages.
-The program provided optimized values for structural mass, propellant mass, and total achievable ΔV for each stage based on the following inputs:
+To determine the optimal architecture, we began with a MATLAB stage optimization tool developed by previous students.
+The program calculated the most efficient distribution of structural & propellant mass across a specified number of stages.

+Inputs for the stage-optimizer included:

 - Number of stages (2 or 3)
 - Desired specific impulse of each stage
-- Total vehicle mass (propellant, structural, and payload)
+- Total vehicle mass
 - Payload mass
-- Structural coefficients of each stage
+- Structural coefficients

-For inputs based on specific engine performance characteristics or non-finalized values, we researched launch vehicles similar to the architecture we had in mind & tweaked the inputs until the achievable ΔV matched our calculated value.
-The MATLAB stage optimizer was the first of many iteration-focused design tools used to support the design of our launch vehicle.
+Because several inputs depended on preliminary design assumptions, we researched existing launch vehicles with similar architectures & adjusted parameters until the optimized ΔV matched our calculated orbital requirement.

+This type of iterative performance modeling is widely used in early-stage launch vehicle design, where engineers explore different configurations to determine the most efficient architecture to meet the necessary requirements.

+---

 ### Trajectory Spreadsheet & Thrust/Weight Ratios

-The next step in the design process was to determine the thrust-to-weight ratios required at each stage to produce the ΔV computed by the stage optimizer.
-This task was carried out through the iterative use of an Excel spreadsheet shown below.
+After establishing the optimal mass distribution between the stages, we used an Excel-based trajectory model to determine the thrust-to-weight ratios required to achieve the desired orbital velocity.
 <div style="text-align: center;">
     <img src="assets/trajectory_spreadsheet.png" style="width: 100%; max-width: 2000px; height: auto">
-    <p><em>Excel trajectory optimization spreadsheet</em></p>
+    <p><em>Trajectory optimization spreadsheet</em></p>
 </div>
 <div style="text-align: center;">
     <img src="assets/trajectory_plots.png" style="width: 100%; max-width: 2000px; height: auto">
-    <p><em>Trajectory plots denoting altitude & angle vs. time</em></p>
+    <p><em>Trajectory plots showing altitude & flight path angle vs. time</em></p>
 </div>
-Inputs for the trajectory optimization spreadsheet utilized known values obtained from the stage optimizer, alongside unknown values such as thrust-to-weight ratios, frontal areas (drag coefficient), and pitch-over maneuver altitude.
-This ambiguity gave us another opportunity to adjust the unknowns & iterate the model until we obtained the desired performance.

-The outputs provided by the trajectory spreadsheet gave us critical information for the following launch & orbital insertion parameters:
+The trajectory model incorporated both known parameters from the stage optimizer & unknown design variables such as:

+- Thrust-to-weight ratio
+- Vehicle drag characteristics
+- Pitch-over maneuver altitude

+By iteratively adjusting these values, we were able to achieve a trajectory that met the required orbital velocity while maintaining realistic ascent dynamics.
+The final model produced several key launch parameters, including:

 - Burnout altitude
 - Burnout angle
-- Final velocity (V_orbital)
+- Final orbital velocity
-- Thrust for each stage
+- Required thrust for each stage
-- Burn time for each stage
+- Burn duration

-This information allowed us to finalize what SRMs (Solid Rocket Motors) & liquid fueled boosters we would employ for the launch vehicle.
-We compared our thrust requirements to flight-proven engines & ultimately decided to use scaled M-24 engines for our first stage with the RL-10A Centaur booster as our liquid-fueled second stage.
+Using these outputs, we selected flight-proven propulsion systems to meet the thrust requirements.
+The final configuration used scaled M-24 engines for the first stage & an RL-10A Centaur upper-stage engine.

+---

 ### Structural Components

-Some of my most important contributions to the team took place in this phase of the launch vehicle project.
-After determining the required thrust & finalizing the engine selections, it was time to design the structural components.
+After determining the propulsion requirements, my primary responsibility shifted toward ensuring the structural feasibility of the launch vehicle architecture.

-My responsibilities to ensure structural feasibility included calculating required thickness, choosing material, and determining the structural mass of the following components:
+I calculated structural thickness, material selection, and total mass for the following components:

-- Inter-stage bulkheads
+- Interstage bulkheads
 - Motor fairings
-- Inter-stage adapter fairings
+- Interstage adapters
-- Nosecone fairing (payload)
+- Payload fairing
 - Propellant tanks

-All calculations shown below were conducted with an FOS (factor of safety) of 1.5.
+All calculations  incorporated a factor of safety of 1.5.

-**Fairings**
+---

+#### Fairings

-To determine the minimum wall thickness for each fairing, I considered the compressive loading induced by thrust as the critical stress.
-At this point in my education, I had not taken any mechanics or structures courses, so my professor provided the necessary equations shown below.
+To determine the minimum fairing wall thickness, I analyzed compressive loading caused by thrust forces during ascent, which represented the primary structural stress.
 <div style="text-align: center;">
     <img src="assets/wall_thickness_eqn.png" style="width: 60%; max-width: 1000px; height: auto">
-    <p><em>Minimum fairing wall thickness equation</em></p>
+    <p><em>Fairing wall thickness equation</em></p>
 </div>
-I used this equation to determine the thickness of all the launch vehicle fairings.
-However, a material needed to be chosen to obtain a value for yield strength.
-I ran the calculation for a few different options before landing on aluminum (6061-T6) as the optimal material for the fairings.
-The balance between yield stress & low density provided the necessary protection without adding excessive mass to the launch vehicle.

-The height-to-diameter ratios for each fairing were dependent upon the SRM diameters, liquid propellant tank sizes, and nozzle sizes.
-However, in order for the launch vehicle to remain aerodynamically feasible, the following H/D requirements had to be met:
+Although I had not yet taken any formal structures or mechanics courses at the time, my professor provided the necessary equations to perform the analysis.

+I evaluated several material options before selecting 6061-T6 aluminum, which offered an effective balance between yield strength & low density.

+To ensure aerodynamic stability, the vehicle also had to meet height-to-diameter ratio constraints:

-- First stage configuration (entire vehicle height):      7 < H/D < 15
+- Initial launch configuration:      7 < H/D < 15
-- Second stage configuration (stage 2 + payload stage):   5 < H/D < 13
+- Upper stage configuration:         5 < H/D < 13

-To ensure I met the requirements, I researched the pros & cons of different nosecone fairing shapes, ultimately choosing an elliptical section to house the satellite.
-Lastly, to calculate the total mass of the fairings, I used the height, thickness, and material density values.

-**Bulkheads**

-To calculate the bulkhead thickness at each stage, the primary failure mode to consider was the bending stress developed from the weight of the vehicle supported by each respective bulkhead.
-The equation shown below for applied stress was used for each bulkhead, adjusting the T/W ratio to accurately reflect each stage.
+After evaluating several nosecone geometries, I selected an elliptical payload fairing due to its favorable aerodynamic properties.

+---

+#### Bulkheads

+Bulkhead design focused on resisting bending stresses caused by the weight of the vehicle & thrust loads transmitted between stages.

 <div style="text-align: center;">
     <img src="assets/bulkhead_stress_eqn.png" style="width: 65%; max-width: 1200px; height: auto">
     <p><em>Bulkhead applied stress equation</em></p>
 </div>
-Extracting the thickness from this equation is an iterative process.
-The equation cannot be algebraically manipulated to solve for bulkhead thickness directly, so I tested different values until the applied stress matched the expected value.
+Because the equation could not be solved directly for thickness, I determined the required value through an iterative approach, tuning the thickness value until the calculated applied stress matched the yield stress of the selected material.

-Accounting for the intense loading carried by the bulkheads, I selected stainless steel as the material.
-As the launch vehicle ascends, it requires less thrust to continue accelerating & loses weight as propellant is burned, so the thickness of each bulkhead decreases with each stage.
-Similar to the fairings, the bulkhead masses were calculated using the volume determined by thickness/radius & the material density.

-**Prepellant Tanks**

-Obtaining the mass of the propellant tanks is dependent upon the volume & wall thickness of each tank.
-At this point in the project, I only knew the total mass of propellant for the second stage from the MATLAB Stage optimizer.
-In order to calculate the weight of the fuel & oxidizer as well as the necessary tank volumes, I utilized the equations shown below:
+Due to the high structural loads carried by bulkheads, I selected stainless steel as the material.

+Bulkhead thickness for each interstage structure decreases with altitude because vehicle mass & thrust loads diminish as propellant is consumed during ascent.

+---

+#### Propellant Tanks

+The propellant tank design required determining both the volume & structural thickness needed to safely contain the liquid hydrogen & liquid oxygen used by the upper-stage engine.
 <div style="text-align: center;">
     <img src="assets/fuel_volume_eqn.png" style="width: 60%; max-width: 1000px; height: auto">
     <p><em>Fuel/Oxidizer weight & tank volume equations</em></p>
 </div>
-The mixture ratio is dependent upon the chosen booster characteristics.
-The Centaur uses a ratio of 5:1 liquid oxygen to liquid hydrogen.
-Next, I used the tank volumes to determine the total height of the pill-shaped tanks.
+Using the RL-10A engine mixture ratio of 5:1 oxidizer to  fuel, I calculated the required propellant masses & corresponding tank volumes.

-To determine the wall thickness, I needed to calculate the maximum pressure the tanks would endure during launch.
-This pressure maximum corresponds to the most likely failure mode for pressure vessels, hoop stress.
-Max pressure is measured as the summation of gas pressure, hydrostatic pressure, and inertial loading caused by worst-case acceleration.
+To determine tank thickness, the design had to account for the maximum internal pressure during launch.
+Launch considerations that contribute to the maximum pressure case include:

+- Gas pressurization
+- Hydrostatic pressure
+- Inertial loading due to vehicle acceleration

 The worst-case acceleration occurs at stage 1 burnout, when the thrust-to-weight ratio is greatest.
-Using these assumptions, I determined the minimum tank thickness from the following equations:
+Leveraging these assumptions, I determined the minimum tank thickness as follows:
 <div style="text-align: center;">
     <img src="assets/tank_thickness_eqn.png" style="width: 60%; max-width: 1000px; height: auto">
     <p><em>Worst-case acceleration, maximum pressure, and minimum tank thickness equations</em></p>